Whisky route, steeper and more scenic

 For the reasons mentioned above, regardless of how dire the

 conditions are in the toilet we ask that climbers make use of them.
 They are there for good reason.
-Take vicks and
+Take

 rub it under your nose if you must.
 If